 One of the things that made Google Chrome popular, both on desktops and Android was its simplicity.
 Chrome for desktops had a minimal design that hid many of the features inside a menu instead of the browser interface.
 Things like bookmarks and history all took a backseat.
 That’s something Chrome brought to Android as well.
-Where other browsers were packed full of news and bookmarks and what not on the main page, Chrome simply had the Google search bar and your most visited websites.
+Where other browsers were packed full of news and bookmarks and whatnot on the main page, Chrome simply had the Google search bar and your most visited websites.
 Newer versions of Chrome though have ditched that minimalism in favor of article suggestions.
 By following the steps given in this tutorial, you can easily remove or turn off the article suggestions in the Chrome browser for Android.

 Most of these articles are simply the articles already suggested by the Google app or the Google Now pane on your launcher if it has one.
 Google Now is already not as useful anymore as it was, having stuffed away all important things in the Google app instead of where they should be.
 Chrome too now just feels bloated and not simplistic.
 It isn’t close to as horrible as some of the other browsers out there trying to sell ads, you see.
 Yet, it isn’t even the simple browser that gets out of your way that it used to be.